Music: Philosophy

 In ancient times, such as with the Ancient Greeks, the aesthetics of music explored the mathematical and cosmological dimensions of rhythmic and harmonic organization.
 In the 18th century, focus shifted to the experience of hearing music, and thus to questions about its beauty and human enjoyment (plaisir and jouissance) of music.
 The origin of this philosophic shift is sometimes attributed to Alexander Gottlieb Baumgarten in the 18th century, followed by Immanuel Kant.
 Through their writing, the ancient term 'aesthetics', meaning sensory perception, received its present-day connotation.
 In the 2000s, philosophers have tended to emphasize issues besides beauty and enjoyment.
-For example, music's capacity to express emotion has been a central issue.
+For example, music's capacity to express emotion has been foregrounded.

 In the 20th century, important contributions were made by Peter Kivy, Jerrold Levinson, Roger Scruton, and Stephen Davies.
 However, many musicians, music critics, and other non-philosophers have contributed to the aesthetics of music.
 In the 19th century, a significant debate arose between Eduard Hanslick, a music critic and musicologist, and composer Richard Wagner regarding whether music can express meaning.
 Harry Partch and some other musicologists, such as Kyle Gann, have studied and tried to popularize microtonal music and the usage of alternate musical scales.
-Also many modern composers like La Monte Young, Rhys Chatham and Glenn Branca paid much attention to a scale called just intonation.
+Modern composers like La Monte Young, Rhys Chatham and Glenn Branca paid much attention to a scale called just intonation.

 It is often thought that music has the ability to affect our emotions, intellect, and psychology; it can assuage our loneliness or incite our passions.
-The philosopher Plato suggests in The Republic that music has a direct effect on the soul.
+Plato suggests in The Republic that music has a direct effect on the soul.
 Therefore, he proposes that in the ideal regime music would be closely regulated by the state (Book VII).
-In Ancient China, the philosopher Confucius believed that music and rituals or rites are interconnected and harmonious with nature; he stated that music was the harmonization of heaven and earth, while the order was brought by the rites order, making them extremely crucial functions in society.
+In Ancient China, Confucius believed that music and rituals or rites are interconnected and harmonious with nature; he stated that music was the harmonization of heaven and earth, while the order was brought by the rites order, making them extremely crucial functions in society.